brandontrabucco/design-bench/README.md

 design-baselines make-table --dir ~/db-results/ --percentile 100th --no-normalize
 ```

-These commands will run several model-based optimization algorithms (such as [CbAS](http://proceedings.mlr.press/v97/brookes19a.html)) contained in design-baselines on all tasks released with design-bench benchmark, and will then generate three performance tables from those results, and print a latex rendition of these performance tables to stdout.
+These commands will run several model-based optimization algorithms (such as [CbAS](http://proceedings.mlr.press/v97/brookes19a.html)) contained in design-baselines on all tasks released with the design-bench benchmark, and will then generate three performance tables from those results, and print a latex rendition of these performance tables to stdout.

 ## Task API